nikitavoloboev/data/tools/notion.md

 # [Notion](https://www.notion.so)

+Use it for projects as a wiki of docs, notes, todos.

 ## Notes

 - To open Notion page directly in macOS app.
 Get the share link.
 Will look like `https://www.notion.so/nikitavoloboev/Ideas-0b5a4e8a88f34fe29a1f33dad02e5332`.
 Then use it but with `notion://` prefix like `open notion://nikitavoloboev/Ideas-0b5a4e8a88f34fe29a1f33dad02e5332`.